SADi-S vs Duodenal Switch: What’s the Difference?

 Combining a smaller stomach and a shorter intestinal length significantly reduces the number of calories you consume and absorb.
 With a smaller stomach, you’ll feel full sooner, and the food you consume will move through your intestinal tract faster after the surgery.
 The less time food spends in your intestinal tract, the fewer calories you absorb.

-SADi-S vs. Duodenal Switch (BPD/DS): Comparison
+SADi-S Surgery vs. Duodenal Switch (BPD/DS): Comparison

 Both SADI-S and BPD/DS are practical choices for individuals aiming to lose extra pounds.
 The key contrast between SADI-S and BPD/DS lies in the number of reconnection points needed.
 SADI-S involves a single anastomosis (reconnection), while BPD/DS needs two reconnection sites for the intestines: one for gastric and bile fluids and another for the stomach.